datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

     SELECT year, month, day, weight/1000
     FROM surveys;

-When we run the query, the expression `weight / 1000.0` is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression `weight / 1000` is evaluated for each row and appended to that row, in a new column.
+If we used the `INTEGER` data type for the weight field then integer division would have been done, to obtain the correct results in that case divide by `1000.0`.
 Expressions can use any fields, any arithmetic operators (`+`, `-`, `*`, and `/`) and a variety of built-in functions.
 For example, we could round the values to make them easier to read.